Quin-Riley-A/pizza-parlor/TEST.md

 ### **Describe:** Pizza() ###
 #### **Test 1** ####
-*It will return a object of the type Pizza with 2 properties.
+*It will return an object of the type Pizza with 2 properties.
 Namely an array of toppings and string for size*

 **Code:**
 ```javascript